-For the compliance test, server configuration profile Expway-SM was created for Session Manager.
+For the compliance test, server configuration profile SM was created for Session Manager.
 When creating the profile, configure the General tab parameters as follows:

-- Set Server Type to Call Server. - Enter a valid combination of IP Address / FQDN, Port and Transport that Session Manager will use to listen for SIP requests.
+- Set Server Type to Call Server. - Enter a sip domain in SIP Domain. - Select a TLS profile in the TLS Client Profile dropdown menu. - Enter a valid combination of IP Address / FQDN, Port and Transport that Session Manager will use to listen for SIP requests.
 The standard SIP UDP/TCP port is 5060.
 The standard SIP TLS port is 5061.
 Additional combinations can be entered by clicking the Add button (not shown).